Yellowweii/Hexo-Blog/source/_posts/English-practising.md

   We met on several occasions to discuss the issue.
 - interfere /ˌɪn.təˈfɪər/ v. to involve yourself in a situation when your involvement is not wanted or is not helpful It's their problem and I'm not going to interfere.
 - interference /ˌɪn.təˈfɪə.rəns/ n. an occasion when someone tries to interfere in a situation
+- exclusive /ɪkˈskluː.sɪv/ adj. limited to only one person or group of people/ expensive and only for people who are rich or of a high social class
+  This room is for the exclusive use of guests.
+- capacity /kəˈpæs.ə.ti/ the total amount that can be contained or produced
+- descriptive /dɪˈskrɪp.tɪv/ adj. describing something, especially in a detailed, interesting way a descriptive essay/passage
+- constitute /ˈkɒn.stɪ.tʃuːt/ v. to be or be considered as something Women constitute about ten percent of Parliament.
+- dominate /ˈdɒm.ɪ.neɪt/ v. to have control over a place or person He refuses to let others speak and dominates every meeting.